Scotland

 Lana Lanaia

-Lana is a musician, and facilitator of retreats, ritual & healing spaces; inspiring rememberance of beauty, and love for the Earth.
+Lana is a musician, and facilitator of retreats, ritual & healing spaces.
 She lives in the Scottish Highlands, and her lineage is woven through many lands.

-Lana has been studying and working with earth wisdom, sound & healing practices for over 25 years.
-She has spent many years journeying to sacred sites in Scotland and England; and living in wild places, close to the land.
-Her music and work flows from her love of stone, mountains, forest, sea and the stars.
+Lana has been studying and working with earth wisdom traditions & sound healing for over 25 years.
+She has a deep love for these holy Isles of Albion, her ancient places & wisdom.
+She has spent many years journeying to sacred sites, living in wild places, questing and communing with the land, sea & sky.

-Lana will be the driver of our mini-bus, holding space and facilitating ritual, song weaving & listening with the land.
+Lana will be the driver of our mini-bus, holding space and facilitating ritual, song weaving & journeying with sacred sites.

 Guest Guides